I buy, sell, and deal in antique surveying instruments and related science and technology

 desirable it is, and those from the early to mid 1800's are becoming

-and later are typically later than what most collectors of surveying
+Most surveying instruments from after WWII are later than what most collectors of antique surveying

-models.
-Most later surveying instruments usually to casual users rather than collectors.
+instruments are looking for.
+Most of these later surveying instruments sell to casual users

 Antique surveying instruments come in a variety of finishes ranging from